cloudquery/dashboards/README.md

 ## Contributions

-PRs are welcome with news dashboards, also feel free to ask for new dashboards via [GitHub Issues](https://github.com/cloudquery/grafana-dashboards) or hop on [discord](https://cloudquery.io/discord)
+PRs are welcome with new dashboards.
+Also feel free to ask for new dashboards via [GitHub Issues](https://github.com/cloudquery/grafana-dashboards) or hop on [discord](https://cloudquery.io/discord)